 Meaning and History

-The brand has an incredibly rich history that began in the barn where the Opel family made sewing machines.
-At that time, the logo had nothing to do with transport.
-The company produced sewing equipment until 1886 – until it developed its line of bicycles.
-The first car from the company appeared in 1899.
-Since then, she designs, designs, assembles cars, as well as accessories for them.
-Everyone was involved in the family business – the head of the house, his sons, and his wife, who signed a contract with a locksmith Friedrich Lutzmann, who played an important role in shaping the car’s design.
-Overall, Opel has 47 logos.
+The brand has an incredibly rich history, which began in a barn where the Opel family made sewing machines.
+At the time, the logo had nothing to do with transportation.
+The company made sewing machines until 1886 – when it developed a line of bicycles.
+The first automobile from the company appeared in 1899.
+Since then, it has been designing, constructing, and assembling automobiles and accessories for them.
+Everyone was involved in the family business – the head of the house, his sons, and his wife, who contracted the locksmith Friedrich Lutzmann, who played an important role in shaping the car’s design.
+In total, Opel has 47 logos.

 What is Opel?

-Opel is the abbreviated name of the German company Opel Automobile GmbH, which is part of the Stellantis group.
-It started in 1862 with the manufacture of sewing machines, hammers, and bicycles and then moved on to producing automobiles.
-The manufacturer now has vehicles of various types – from sedans to minibusses.
-They are represented by models such as Mokka, Zafira, Insignia, Astra, Corsa, and some others.
+Opel is an acronym for the German company Opel Automobile GmbH, part of the Stellantis Group.
+The company started in 1862 with the production of sewing machines, hammers, and bicycles and then moved on to the production of automobiles.
+Currently, the manufacturer produces cars of various types – from sedans to minibusses.
+They are represented by such models as Mokka, Zafira, Insignia, Astra, Corsa and some others.

 1862 – 1866

-The debut emblem is a monogram formed from the name and surname of the owner of the company.
-Graceful “O” and “A,” executed in Old English style, create a symbolic composition.
+The debut emblem is a monogram formed from the first and last name of the owner of the company.
+The elegant letters “O” and “A,” made in the Old English style, create a symbolic composition.
 To make the letters look distinct, the authors painted them in different colors: “O” – in red, “A” – in brown.

 1866 – 1899

-With the introduction of the first bicycle, the firm redesigned the logo.
-From the previous version used on sewing machines, the inscriptions “Rüsselsheim,” “Opel,” and “Blitz” remained, to which the word “Victoria” was added.
-It symbolizes victory.
-The logo is in the form of a vertical oval with a cyclist in the middle, over which the goddess Victoria flies with a laurel wreath in her hand.
+With the appearance of the first bicycle, the company changed the design of the logo.
+The inscriptions “Rüsselsheim,” “Opel,” and “Blitz” remained from the previous version used on sewing machines, to which the word “Victoria” was added.
+The logo symbolizes victory.
+It is a vertical oval with a cyclist in the center, above which the goddess Victoria hovers with a laurel wreath.

 1899

-This emblem lasted for a very short time and was proposed by Sophie Opel, the founder’s wife, who took over as CEO.
-The stylized shield has several inscriptions arranged in four lines: “Opel Motorwagenfabrik Rüsselheim a.Main.”
-All words are in a diagonal position.
-A double contour runs along the edge of the shield.
+This emblem existed for a very short time and was proposed by Sophie Opel, the wife of the company’s founder, who took over as CEO.
+The stylized shield contains several inscriptions arranged in four lines: “Opel Motorwagenfabrik Rüsselheim a.Main.”
+All words are arranged diagonally.
+A double outline runs along the edge of the shield.

 1899 – 1902

-In 1899, car production started, so the company redesigned the emblem.
-It is now richly decorated with swirls, vignettes, and curved symbols in Old English style.
-On top of the coral figure is the word “Opel,” and on the bottom – “Fahrräder.”
-This logo was never used on passenger cars – it served only for advertising.
+When automobile production began in 1899, the company changed the emblem’s design.
+It is now richly decorated with swirls, vignettes, and curved symbols in the Old English style.
+At the top of the coral figure is the word “Opel,” and at the bottom is “Fahrräder.”
+This logo was never used on passenger cars—it was only used for advertising.

 1902 – 1906

-The brand name has a strict shape and resembles an eye or an American football ball.
-The brand name is placed in the middle of the oval sign with tapered ends.
-Above it is written “Motorenwagenfabrik,” below – “Rüsselheim.”
+The trademark has a strict shape and resembles an eye or an American soccer ball.
+The brand name is placed in the center of the oval sign with tapering ends.
+Above it is written “Motorenwagenfabrik” is below it is “Rüsselheim.”
 The main colors of the logo are red and white.

 1906 – 1909

-The whimsical logo has an original shape and looks like an ancient Greek engraving with the monolithic word “Opel” in the middle.
+The whimsical logo has an original shape and resembles an ancient Greek engraving with the monolithic word “Opel” in the center.
 The colors also began to match the style: the authors chose gold and black.

 1909 – 1910

-A simple and laconic one replaced the complex emblem.
-There is no mass of parts in it, so nothing distracts from the car manufacturer’s name.
-The connected inscription “Opel” is located diagonally.
-It is handwritten in italics and painted in dark gold.
-The bottom stroke “l” is lengthened and turned to the left.
+The complex emblem was replaced by a simple and laconic one.
+It does not have a mass of details, so nothing distracts from the automaker’s name.
+The linked inscription “Opel” is located diagonally.
+It is handwritten in italics and colored in dark gold.
+The lower stroke of the “l” is elongated and turned to the left.

 1910 – 1937

-This is a repetition of the version of 1902-1906 but in a more noble form.
-Laurel wreaths line the edges of the elongated rugby ball logo.
-In the center of the blue field is the brand name, and to the right and left of it, there are double trapezoids.
+This is a repetition of the 1902-1906 variant but in a more noble form.
+A rugby ball lined with laurel wreaths is on the edges of the elongated emblem.
+In the center of the blue field is the brand name, and to the right and left of it are double trapezoids.
 The style of this logo is very reminiscent of ancient Greek.

 1924 – 1937

-At the same time, another version of the emblem appeared – yellow-black, with a narrow oval.
-But with the same curly letters in the word “Opel.”
-The symbols are uneven, of different heights: the largest ones are located in the center, the smaller ones on the sides.
+At the same time, another emblem variant appeared—yellow-black, with a narrow oval, but with the same curly letters in the word “Opel.”
+The symbols are uneven in height: the largest are in the center, and the smaller are on the sides.

 1928

-Temporarily used a beige and white square logo with rounded corners.
+Temporarily, a beige and white square logo with rounded corners was used.
 Inside, it is divided into four segments, each containing one letter from the brand name: “P” and “E” on a white background, “O” and “L” on a light beige background.

 1929 – 1937

-The developers brought back an old version of the 1902 emblem and placed it in the middle of the orange circle, highlighting it with thin yellow strokes.
-They left the text style the same (1910).
-It is decorated with curly characters reminiscent of the Greek script.
+The designers returned the old 1902 emblem version and placed it in the center of the orange circle, highlighted with thin yellow strokes.
+The text style remains the same (1910).
+It is decorated with figural symbols reminiscent of Greek script.

 1936 – 1937

-This logo has only two elements – the words “Opel” and “Blitz,” executed in uppercase letters.
+This logo consists of just two elements – the words “Opel” and “Blitz” in capital letters.
 They are painted white and enclosed in gray diagonal rectangles.
-This option was used on heavy-duty vehicles, so it was in line with the rough style.
+This variant was used on heavy cars and kept in the rough style.

 1937 – 1947

-In 1937, the era of rockets and lightning flying through the ring began.
-But before that, the designers depicted a gray airship, which floats through a pale yellow circle on a white background.
-All inscriptions from the logo have been removed.
+1937, the era of rockets and lightning bolts flying through the ring began.
+But before that, the designers depicted a gray airship floating through a pale yellow circle on a white background.
+All lettering from the logo was removed.

 1947 – 1954

 This is a simplified version of the previous logo.
-The airship now looks like a rocket crossing a large silver circle horizontally.
-The elements have acquired sophistication and elegance.
+The airship now resembles a rocket crossing horizontally across a large silver circle.
+The elements have gained sophistication and elegance.

 1950 – 1951

-Simultaneously with the graphic logo, a textual version of the visual identity was used.
-It consists of a vertical oval divided by color into two equal parts: on the left – white, on the right – gold.
-Also on it is the inscription “Opel.”
-Uppercase black letters are marked with large serifs.
+At the same time as the graphic logo, a textual version of the visual identity was used.
+It is a vertical oval divided by color into two equal parts: white on the left and gold on the right.
+It also bears the inscription “Opel”.
+The capital black letters are highlighted with large serifs.

 1954 – 1959

-The semi-airship-semi-rocket resembles a flying plane.
-The developers took the company’s name outside the ring, placing it at the bottom with a wide breakdown between the letters.
+The half helicopter, half rocket, resembles a flying airplane.
+The developers placed the company name outside the ring, at the bottom, with a wide gap between the letters.

 1959 – 1963

-The circle acquired a semi-oval shape and became a pale golden color.
-A rocket passing in front of it is painted in the same shade.
-It is made of three geometric elements, two of which mirror each other.
+The circle acquired a semi-oval shape and became pale golden.
+The rocket flying in front of it is colored in the same shade.
+It consists of three geometric elements, two of which mirror each other.

 1963 – 1964

-The designers made the circle black and added a border to two gray stripes (inside and outside).
-The rocket resembles a lightning bolt directed with a short tip to the left.
-It is also black with silver edging.
+The designers made the circle black and added a border of two gray stripes (inside and outside).
+The rocket resembles a lightning bolt pointing with its short tip to the left.
+It is also black with a silver border.

 1964 – 1970

-At this time, the automobile company’s legendary mascot has appeared – lightning, similar to an elongated letter “Z.” It did not appear by chance and was inspired by the 1866 logo.
-At the beginning of the bicycle production, the manufacturer used the word “Blitz” in the emblem, denoting the lightning speed of movement of its two-wheeled vehicles.
-Now it has received a graphic embodiment in the form of a horizontal gray zigzag against a thin circle’s background.
+At this time, the legendary car company mascot appeared – a lightning bolt resembling an elongated letter “Z.” It appeared not accidentally and was inspired by the logo of 1866.
+At the beginning of the production of bicycles, the manufacturer used the emblem of the word “Blitz,” denoting the lightning speed of his two-wheeled transport.
+It received a graphic embodiment in the form of a horizontal gray zigzag on the background of a thin circle.

 1970 – 1987

-This is a complex logo, consisting of a square with a circle in the middle, across which a wide lightning bolt stretches.
-At the bottom, there is an inscription “Opel.”
-Instead of light gray, the designers used black, painting all elements on an intense yellow background.
+This complex logo is a square with a circle in the middle, through which a wide lightning bolt stretches.
+At the bottom is the inscription “Opel.”
+Instead of a light gray, the designers used black, depicting all the elements on a rich yellow background.

 1987 – 2002

-The developers removed the excessive brightness, retaining the pale golden color only in the square’s central part.
-And in the rectangle, they placed the corporate icon in the form of a circle with a lightning bolt.
-The designers left the brand’s name at the bottom but changed the font for it – now it is grotesque.
+The developers removed excessive brightness, keeping a pale golden color only in the central part of the square.
+They placed the trademark in the rectangle as a circle with a lightning bolt.
+The designers left the brand name at the bottom but changed the font – now it has become grotesque.

 1991 – 1995

-The emblem features a double circle with a wide white lightning bolt in the middle.
+The emblem is a double circle with a wide white lightning bolt.

 1995 – 2002

-In this version, the colors are reversed: everything that was black becomes white and vice versa.
-The word “Opel” appeared on the logo again.
+In this version, the colors changed places: everything black became white, and vice versa.
+The word “Opel” reappeared on the emblem.

 2002 – 2007

-The adjustments made only affected the color.
-The lettering is now yellow, and the ring and lightning are gray.
+The changes were made only in color.
+The inscription became yellow, and the ring and the lightning bolt became gray.

 2007 – 2009

-The designers have added three-dimensionality to the logo with highlights, shadows, and highlights.
-As a result, the circle and horizontal zigzag became convex, silvery, resembling a metal part.
+Designers added three-dimensionality to the logo through highlights, shadows, and highlights.
+As a result, the circle and the horizontal zigzag became convex and silver, resembling metallic details.

 2009 – 2017

-The authors of the logo increased the 3D effect and added some shadows.
-On the top of the circle, they engraved the brand name on a hard surface.
-Thanks to this, the emblem turned out to be very stylish and metallic.
+The logo’s authors enhanced the 3D effect and added some shadows.
+In the upper part of the circle, they engraved the brand name on a solid surface, making the emblem very stylish and metallic.

 2017 – 2020